arthurlockman/gatool-ui/FTC_OFFLINE_MODE_IMPROVEMENTS.md

 - Switch is labeled "I have no Internet connection on the FTC Local Server network"
 - Includes helpful text explaining when to use this feature
 - State persists across sessions using `usePersistentState`
+- **The switch is only visible when FTC Offline mode is enabled** (`useFTCOffline` is true)
+- When switching to other modes (FTC Online, FRC, etc.), the switch is hidden and ignored

 **Benefits**:
 - Addresses unreliable browser network detection in local network scenarios
 - Gives users direct control over offline behavior
 - Particularly useful when connected to FTC Local Server network without internet access
 - Prevents unnecessary network requests that would timeout or fail
+- **Mode-specific**: Only applies when in FTC Local Server mode, preventing confusion

 ### 3. Prevented External API Calls in FTC Offline Mode (App.jsx)
 **Location**: `src/App.jsx`